-Search Committees: These subcommittees of the Human Resources Committee will be appointed by the CMS Dean, or his/her designee, to fill vacancies within the College with the highest quality new personnel possible.
-In the case of hiring of tenure-earning faculty, the committee will oversee the process of hiring new faculty, from its inception until the faculty as a whole have selected their top candidate.
-The Search Committee then forwards that decision to the Dean.
+Search Committees: These committees will be appointed by the CMS Dean, or his/her designee, to fill vacancies within the College with the highest quality new personnel possible.
+In the case of hiring of tenure-earning faculty, the committee will oversee the process of hiring new faculty.
+After consultation with the tenure-earning and tenured faculty, the Search Committee then forwards that decision to the Dean.
 The composition of a tenure-earning faculty Search Committee shall include a minimum of one tenure-earning or tenured faculty from each of the four oceanographic sub-disciplines.